public class AWSIotMqttClient extends AbstractAwsIotClient

 There are two types of connections this SDK supports to connect to the AWS IoT service:

-For MQTT over TLS, a KeyStore
+For MQTT over TLS, a KeyStore containing a valid device certificate

 and private key is required for instantiating the client.
 Password for